DavidSRoy/sociable/documentation/dev_docs.md

 Make sure you have npm installed.
 Also make sure you have the latest version 8.10.0.
 A sanity check you should perform after building a release is try calling the messaging endnpoints using an application such as Postman.

-For each app update to TestFlight, increment the build number by 1 under the Xcode project BEFORE pushing to GitHub.
+For each app update to TestFlight, TAG the commit with prefix `v` (e.g. `v1.0.0`) and increment the build number by 1 under the Xcode project BEFORE pushing to GitHub so the CD workflow will trigger and successfully finish.
 Use the same version number as the prior release build unless discussed prior with team members.
 Ideally validate expected behavior on a physical device before pushing a release build to GitHub/TestFlight, and also afterwards as a sanity check.
 Be sure to note any bugs or discrepancies.